Kevspecial/ExploreCalifornia-DevOps/README.md

 ## Getting Started

-To get started with ProjectARK, follow these steps:
+To get started with ExploreCalifornia-DevOps, follow these steps:

 1. Clone the repository.
 2. Install Docker and Docker Compose.